RichardStaszkiewicz/WUT-TASS-Graph-Analysis/Project-1-networkx/README.md

 ### Draw the acquired clusters

 The resultiong clusters are shown on the graphs below.
 The results indicate a two highly connected groups (with one of them being 3-modal via 2 bridges) and one group, that is loosely tied together by a single interactions.
+The first two are pretty self-explanatory communities, however the third may require investigation.
+I belive the reason lies within the shallow bonds with established communities of every single verticle, what allows a lot of them to access one another with low degree of d1 dissimilarity via network bridges.

 ![](./graphics/cl0c=1.jpg)